 Explore the Breweries

-Both Deschutes and Rogue are classic Oregon institutions serving up delicious beer in downtown Portland, you really can’t go wrong with a visit to either.
+Both Deschutes and Rogue are classic Oregon institutions serving up delicious beer in downtown Portland, you really can’t go wrong with a visit to either (or pretty much any other brewery in Portland, for that matter).
 In true Pacific Northwest fashion, make sure to try all the IPAs!